Lundbeck-Biometrics/Dopamine-Simulation-Tools/README.md

 2. how this is influenced by typical drugs and diseases.
 2. How long term changes in signalling by drugs or diseases influence post synaptic signalling.

+The current version focuses on how DA cell firing regulates cAMP levels in post synaptic neurons.

-It is authored by Jakob Dreyer, Department of Bioinformatics, H Lundbeck A/S.
+Authored by Jakob Dreyer, Department of Bioinformatics, H Lundbeck A/S.
 Full documentation is given in documents/index.html

 ## Main classes and functions

-### DA()
+### DA:
 A dopamine system.
 Creates a representaion of 100 DA neurons of either mesolimbic or nirostriatal projections.
 The dopamine system generates extracellular dopamine levels in two compartments, somatodendritic and terminal areas.
 It has two D2-receptor feedback systems.

 ### PostSynapticNeuron
 Can either be D1-MSN or D2-MSN.
-The main difference is how DA coiuples to AC5.
+The main difference is how DA couples to AC5 and hence regulates intracellular cAMP.

 ## Examples